spicy85/fact-forge/replit.md

 ## Overview
 This project is an AI fact-checking application that verifies numeric claims in text against a trusted PostgreSQL database.
 It identifies numbers, infers their meaning, and displays inline verification badges (Verified, Mismatch, Unknown) with citations.
 The application aims to provide a reliable, data-driven solution for quickly validating information, reducing misinformation, and enhancing content credibility using a curated database of facts for 195 countries sourced from Wikipedia, World Bank, and Wikidata.

-## Recent Changes (October 23, 2025)
+## Recent Changes (October 24, 2025)
+- **Time-Series Data Support:** Implemented historical fact verification for claims from different years
+  - Created `fetch-historical-wikidata.ts` script to query historical population and GDP data (1975-2025)
+  - Modified promotion deduplication from `(entity, attribute, source_trust)` to `(entity, attribute, source_trust, as_of_date)`
+  - Updated `getMultiSourceEvaluations()` to return ALL time-series data instead of only latest values
+  - Fetched 13 historical data points for USA: 11 population records (1980-2024) + 2 GDP records (2021-2022)
+  - Current state: 930 verified facts (up from 917) enabling historical claim verification
+  - Verified working: "USA population was 226 million in 1980" ✅, "USA had 331M people in 2020" ✅
 - **Data Flow Refactoring:** Corrected data pipeline to enforce unidirectional flow from working table to gold standard
   - Fixed `fetch-country-data.ts` and `migrate-csv-to-db.ts` to insert into `facts_evaluation` instead of `verified_facts`
   - All data now enters through `facts_evaluation` first (working table with trust scores)
   - Promotion system moves high-trust facts (≥85 score) to `verified_facts` (gold standard)
   - Eliminated backwards data flow: deprecated `fetch-wikipedia-evaluations.ts` and `populate-evaluation-table.ts`
-  - Current state: 917 facts in evaluation → 822 facts in verified_facts (195 countries, 6 attributes)
   - Correct architecture: Data enters → facts_evaluation (scored) → promotion → verified_facts (UI queries this)
 - **Attribute-Specific Tolerance System:** Implemented configurable tolerance percentages per attribute to prevent false verifications
   - Created `public/tolerance-config.json` with attribute-specific tolerances (founded_year: 0.1%, population/gdp: 10%, area: 2%, etc.)